Does anyone know when and for how long bodybuilders should

 Thickening of left ventricle chamber

-however it is not indicative of health issues as it is with morbidly obesity or congestive
+however, it is not indicative of health issues as it is with

-athlete adapt by growing larger, thereby increasing stroke volume.
+athlete adapts by growing larger, thereby, increasing stroke

-In contrast, the heart of weight trained athlete grows thicker.
+volume.
+In contrast, the heart of weight trained athlete grows

-Basically, when the muscles are under a load during a lift, the
+thicker.
+Basically, when the muscles are under a load during

-heart has to force blood through the vasculature that becomes
+a lift, the heart has to force blood through the vasculature

-This added resistance causes the heart adapt through hyphertrophy,
+muscles This added resistance causes the heart to adapt through

-just how other muscles would adapt under load.
-Also see The
+hypertrophy, just how other muscles would adapt under load.
+Also

 Let's look at the aerobic